Dealing with blogger’s block

 With blogging, there’s just so much more to get blocked up about.

 You have to come up with interesting and relevant topics, offer smart and well thought out content, and then create sharp, pithy headlines *groans*

 It’s enough to make you question why you ever started blogging in the first place.

 But you know exactly why you do it.
-It’s because you want to connect with an amazing community of like-minded women, share your knowledge, and carve out your very own piece of awesome internetery — yep, #newword.
+It’s because you want to connect with an amazing community of like-minded people, share your knowledge, and carve out your very own piece of awesome internetery — yep, #newword.

 So, here’s a few ways you can get unblocked, and get your blogging brilliance back on.